experience on our website. If you continue, we'll assume that you are happy to receive

-Nottingham’s tram operator, NET, is building a bridge over the railway.
-A new stop on the bridge will be accessible from both sides of the station.
+Nottingham tram operator NET has built a bridge over the railway, with a new stop on the bridge that passengers can access from both sides of the rail station.

-The bridge will link the new southern concourse with the main concourse and the multi-storey car park which opened last year.
+The bridge links the new southern concourse with the main concourse and the multi-storey car park.

-Work on the roads outside the station will improve pedestrian access and create a new taxi rank.
+Improvements outside the station include better pedestrian access and a new taxi rank.

-The current concourse is being refurbished and a new ticket office built.
+The station concourse has been refurbished and a new ticket office built.

-The porch, currently home to the taxi rank, will be converted for passenger use with new glazing, flooring and cafes.
+The station porch, previously home to the old taxi rank, has been converted into a passenger area with new glazing and flooring, and a choice of cafes.

-A new southern concourse will be built to serve the new tram stop.
+A new southern concourse has been built to serve the new tram stop.

-The station exterior and the buildings along the platforms will be cleaned and refurbished - glass panels will be added to the canopies to brighten up the platforms.
+The station exterior and the buildings along the platforms have been cleaned and renovated, with glass panels added to the canopies to brighten up the platforms.